Train for a Career as a Medical Office Manager

 Medical Office Manager FAQs

-Get the answers to the most common and important questions about enrolling in the Medical Office Manager program at Career Step.
-Our FAQs section provides answers to help you make informed decisions about your education.
+Get the answers to the most common and important questions about signing up in the Medical Office Manager program at Career Step.
+Our FAQs section provides answers to help you make informed decisions about your training.

 Medical office managers keep all of the administration and billing of the modern medical office running smoothly.
 Their specific responsibilities vary by position and may include: creating and updating patients’ electronic health records, scheduling appointments, verifying patient insurance, completing and submitting insurance claims, managing patient billing and collections, and overseeing the day-to-day operations of a medical facilities.